Berry Bros. & Rudd Crémant de Limoux by Antech, Brut, Languedoc

 Antech Limoux

-In the beginning of the 20th century, Eugénie Limouzy became one of the first women in Languedoc to manage a vineyard.
-In 1931, Eugénie’s niece Marguerite married Edmond Antech, a man of exacting method who took the estate’s wine and made it widely and commercially known.
+In the early 20th century, Eugénie Limouzy became one of the first women in the Languedoc to manage a vineyard.
+In 1931, her niece Marguerite married Edmond Antech, whose efforts made the estate’s wine more widely and commercially known.

-His sons George and Roger succeeded him and kept the same philosophy of preserving Antech Limoux's history and melding tradition and modernity to craft exceptional wines.
-Together, they created new storehouses, and modernized the House.
-Georges devoted his professional life to developing the image and sales of the House, while Roger enthusiastically took on the technical aspects of running the vineyard.
+Edmond’s sons Georges and Roger succeeded him, maintaining their father’s winemaking philosophy and preserving the estate’s history while introducing new technology.
+The brothers created new storehouses and modernised the winery.
+Georges devoted his professional life to developing Antech’s sales and marketing, while Roger enthusiastically took on the technical aspects of running the vineyard.

 Find out more